Thursday, March 3, 2016

 Welcome!

-The Virginia Lovers' Gourd Society the proud Delta chapter of the American Gourd Society comprised of volunteers who believe in the historic and economic value of gourds as objects of utility and art.
-Join us!
+The Virginia Lovers' Gourd Society, the proud Delta chapter of the American Gourd Society, is comprised of volunteers who believe in the historic and economic value of gourds as objects of utility and art.
+If you live in Virginia, joining the AGS automatically makes you a member and will receive the monthly newsletter!
 Be a part of, or start, a local gourd patch near you to meet regularly with like-minded folks.
 We're learning, loving, and living the gourd life!

 This particular blog is about growing gourds, the first step toward making gourd products of all kinds.
 Let's start Growing Gourds!